Lockup (Agents of S.H.I.E.L.D.): Development and writing

 In October 2016, Marvel revealed that the fifth episode of the season would be titled "Lockup".
 It is written by Nora and Lilla Zuckerman, with Kate Woods directing.
 The episode was the first of the series to be written by the Zuckermans, and is part of the first "pod" of eight episodes for the fourth season, subtitled Ghost Rider.

 The original idea for the episode came when the writers were helping break the story for the episode "Uprising", which includes large-scale blackouts.
 Lilla said that a blackout would be a perfect opportunity for Ghost Rider to break into a prison and murder criminals.
 The series' writers room all loved the idea of seeing Ghost Rider walking through a prison as all the inmates run back into their cells, but the situation did not fit into the episode.
-Several weeks later, when the room began discussing the fifth episode of the season, they had established that Ghost Rider's uncle Eli Morrow was in prison and from there decided to use the Ghost Rider prison break as the basis for the new episode.
+Several weeks later, when the room began discussing the fifth episode of the season, they had established that Ghost Rider's uncle Eli Morrow was in prison and from there they decided to use the Ghost Rider prison break as the basis for the new episode.

-The writers wanted Daisy Johnson's story to be prominent in the episode since this is the first episode where she is working with the rest of the time during the season, and also realized that this was the first episode where Phil Coulson and Melinda May are together in a while so they wanted the episode to be an "awkward, tension-filled family reunion".
-Their script originally featured a heart-to-heart between Daisy Johnson and Phil Coulson, but executive producer Jed Whedon suggested that it instead be between Johnson and Melinda May, a change that Nora said "made the episode sing".
-Lilla said this change allowed the scene to give insight on how important Coulson is for May.
+The writers wanted Daisy Johnson's story to be prominent in the episode since this is the first episode where she is working with the rest of the team during the season.
+They also realized that this is the first episode that Phil Coulson and Melinda May are together in a while so they wanted the episode to be an "awkward, tension-filled family reunion".
+Their script originally featured a heart-to-heart between Johnson and Coulson, but executive producer Jed Whedon suggested that it instead be between Johnson and May, a change that Nora said "made the episode sing".
+Lilla said this change allowed the scene to give insight on how important Coulson is to May.

-Whedon also encouraged the writers to have Mexican characters speak Spanish with one another, which was the first time the pair had written for a language other than English.
-For Jemma Simmons and Jeffrey Mace's subplot in the episode, the writers were inspired by the film Broadcast News.
+Whedon also encouraged the writers to have Mexican characters speak Spanish with one another, which was the first time the Zuckermans had written for a language other than English.
+For Jemma Simmons and Jeffrey Mace's subplot in the episode, the writers were inspired by the film Broadcast News (1987).
 The episode is also a "turning point" for the Ghost Rider pod, with Morrow's release from prison moving the story arc into a new section, and so the writers included elements to set-up future episodes.
 This included a poster of the Quentin Carnival in the background of the opening scene to hint at the future appearance of the character Johnny Blaze.